Introduction.

 As noted above, my visit included tickets to two of the six castles and, had I pressed Armando, I think I could have persuaded him to let me walk up the mountain to the Castelo dos Mouros but it was early days and I was as eager to return to Cascais to continue exploring it as a potential second-home landing spot as I was to visit the ruins of the eighth century castle that I’d seen from a distance.

 The moors held the territory until they voluntarily surrendered it to Afonso Henriques in his Reconquista after he retook Lisbon in 1147.
 (I’ll have more to say about Portugal’s first king later in this journal.)
 Moorish governors likely resided in the Chão da Oliva the site of the National Palace although the first documentation of a palace on the site dates to 1281.
 It’s believed that every Portuguese monarch spent some time there during their reign.
-The most notable feature of the palace are its two enormous conical chimneys added in the 14th century.
+The most notable feature of the palace is its two enormous conical chimneys added in the 14th century.

-From Chapel to Palace
+From Chapel to Palace.

 Sitting atop a 480-meter hill and supposedly visible from Lisbon on clear days, the Pena Palace had a surprisingly modest beginning in the 12th century as a small chapel dedicated to Our Lady of Pena.
-Despite occasional visits from the royal family, it remained in its original state until the early 16th century when King Manuel I ordered the construction of a monastery there
+Despite occasional visits from the royal family, it remained in its original state until the early 16th century when King Manuel the First ordered the construction of a monastery there

 where it housed a maximum of 18 monks of the Hieronymite Order.
 The cloister,